IndicoDataSolutions/finetune/docs/auxiliary.rst

     # For multiple_choice, context must be given to both the question and answers.
 Specifically, for a given input, the context should be a list of n dictionary lists where the first corresponds to the question and the subsequent n-1 correspond to the answers.

     # See tests/test_auxiliary.py for examples.

+    # POINT OF CAUTION: auxiliary info currently does not work correctly with chunk_long_sequences=True or mlm=True.